Government Palace, Dili: The present palace

-Since May 2002, the palace has been the official workplace of the prime minister and Constitutional Government of East Timor.
+Since May 2002, the palace has been the official workplace of the prime minister and Constitutional Government of Timor-Leste.

 In the Australian media, it has been alleged that in 2004, the Australian government, by bugging the palace's Cabinet Room, recorded certain private discussions between East Timor officials about negotiations with Australia over their maritime border.
 Shortly before 2004, the palace had been renovated under the guise of an Australian aid program.
 According to Clinton Fernandes, a professor of international and political studies at the University of New South Wales in Canberra, Australia, in his book Island off the Coast of Asia (2018), the listening devices installed in the palace:

 "... were turned on and off by a covert agent inside the building.
 They then beamed the recording by microwave signal to a line-of-sight covert listening base set up inside the Central Maritime Hotel ...
 The digital recordings were then allegedly couriered across town to the Australian embassy, and sent to Canberra for analysis."

 The Central Maritime Hotel was a former Russian hospital ship that had been converted into, and used in Myanmar as, a floating luxury hotel.
 It had then been towed to Dili, which at the time had had no landbound hotels or restaurants suitable for international visitors.
 There, it had been moored on the waterfront of the Bay of Dili, opposite the palace.

 On 28 April 2006, in the early stages of a dispute between the government and a group of former soldiers, a riot broke out in Dili and a mob attacked the palace.
 Five people were killed in that incident; in the ensuing crisis over the next two months, a total of 37 people died, and 150,000 were displaced.
 On 20 June, after international forces had intervened in the dispute at the request of the government, a protest rally was held in front of the palace.